chriskinsman/disque-eventemitter/README.md

     - `jobCount` - Number of jobs to get at once.
 Defaults to 1.
 If you get more than one job at a time all will be emitted and may exceed concurrency limit.
     - `withCounters` - Get jobs with counters showing nacks and additional deliveries

+### ack(job, callback)

+Removes job from queue.
+If you don't ack a job it will keep reappearing in emitted events.

+### nack(job, callback)

+Immediately returns job back to queue.
+Job will be re-emitted.

 ### pause()